Observation of Shapiro steps in an ultracold atomic Josephson junction

 \figoverview

 Here, we demonstrate the emergence of Shapiro steps at an atomic Josephson junction and quantify their global and local properties.
 The steps occur in the chemical potential difference, in conjunction with a density imbalance across the junction.
 We confirm that the step heights in the chemical potential difference $\Delta \mu$ are quantized by the external driving frequency $f_\mathrm{m}$, i.e., $\Delta \mu = nh f_\mathrm{m}$, where $n$ is the step index and $h$ is Planck's constant.
-By spatially resolving the atomic density, we study the microscopic dynamics and observe the propagation of phonons and quasi-particles emerging from the barrier, which we identify as solitons.
+By spatially resolving the atomic density, we study the microscopic dynamics and observe the propagation of phonons and density depletions emerging from the barrier, which we identify as solitonic excitations.
 This paves the way for studying the microscopic dissipative dynamics of Shapiro steps and other related Josephson transport effects.
-Furthermore, since the magnitude of the step height relates the chemical potential difference to a tunable frequency, and since the density imbalance across the barrier is directly measurable, our results suggest an additional insight into the equation of state of strongly correlated superfluids, thus advancing the study of superfluids with a novel approach.
+Furthermore, given that the magnitude of the step height relates the chemical potential difference to a tunable frequency, and that the density imbalance across the barrier is directly measurable, our results suggest a protocol to measure the equation of state of strongly correlated superfluids.